 Understand Warning Signs: Underqualified employees managing your accounts?
 Multiple accounts on your phone are easy to mix up.
 Lazy passwords are easy to figure out.
 When sending a DM, make sure you’re sending a DM.
 When you have employee turnover on your social media staff – change your passwords.
 Angry former employees with an axe to grind can be dangerous.
 The landmines are everywhere – be proactive about protecting yourself from a potential nightmare.

 Now, there is a fine line between being dumb and being brilliant.
 And you have to be careful.
 The Wendy’s Twitter account has managed to carve out a hilarious niche in the social media realm.
 They can be funny, troll their competitors, and – for the most part – they’ve been well received.
 It’s a fine line, and if this is part of your strategy, proceed with caution and stay classy.

 Be aggressive about protecting yourself.
 You can ruin years of hard work and growth with one simple mistake.

 - Stay Ahead of the Curve

 Social media changes every single day.
 Sharpen your tools.
 Bust your butt to keep up.

-Stay on top of what changes during app updates, new features that are added, new mediums that arrive and what is hip in this moment.
+Stay on top of what changes during app updates, new features that are added, new mediums that arrive, and what is hip at this moment.